I love to tinker with vichyssoise, a classic cold French soup. (I can even spell it.) In this

 1 tbsp (15 mL) chopped chives

 In medium pan, melt butter on medium heat.
 Add scapes.
-Cook, stirring often, 3 minutes, or until softened.
-Add potatoes and 1 tsp (5 mL) salt.
+Cook, stirring often, 3 minutes, or until softened and bright green.
+Add potatoes and 2 tsp (10 mL) salt.
 Cook, stirring often, 1 to 2 minutes, until starting to stick to pan.
 Stir in garlic 20 seconds.
 Stir in chicken or vegetable stock.
 Heat on high.
 When stock comes to simmer, cover and reduce heat to low.
 Simmer 20 minutes, or until potatoes are very soft.

 In batches, purée in blender.
-Pour into large storage tub.
+Scrape into large storage tub.
 Stir in milk and pepper.
 Cover and refrigerate at least 2 hours, or until chilled.
 Adjust salt.

 Before serving, garnish with chives.

 Makes 6 cups (1.5 L).

-- In this soup, I prefer to use milk instead of the traditional cream. which overwhelms the palate.
+Kitchen Secrets: In this soup, I prefer to use milk instead of the traditional cream, which overwhelms the palate.
 The potatoes make the soup thick and creamy enough.

 Shopping Cart: For vichyssoises, I recommend yellow-flesh potatoes, which are starchy without being gluey.
 The best-known kind are Canada’s own Yukon golds.